 Xometry, Inc. ("Xometry", "Company", "our" or "we") was incorporated in the State of Delaware in May 2013.
-Xometry is a global online marketplace connecting enterprise buyers with suppliers of manufacturing services, transforming one of the largest industries in the world.
+Xometry is a leading AI-enabled digital marketplace, transforming one of the largest industries in the world.
 We use our proprietary technology to create a marketplace that enables buyers to efficiently source manufactured parts and assemblies, and empower suppliers of manufacturing services to grow their businesses.
 Xometry's corporate headquarters is located in Derwood, Maryland.